 Maha Shivratri celebration in Varanasi is worth experiencing at least once in a lifetime.
 The entire city gets decorated and its temples are packed by devotees who indulge in performing prayers, rituals, and ceremonies to impress Lord Shiva and seek his blessings.

 You too can witness the mysticism and magnificence of the event by arriving here via airways, railways, or roadways.
-You can consider the below-mentioned travel modes and routes if planning visit to Varanasi.
+You can consider the below-mentioned travel modes and routes if planning a visit to Varanasi.

-By Road.
 The city has a well-developed road network that connects it with metro cities and other nearby cities and states.
 You may either get on inter-state tourist buses to reach Varanasi or may drive to the city in your personal vehicle.
 Listed below is the estimate of distance in kilometers and the best route to take from nearby places.

-By Rail.
 Varanasi Junction is where you must deboard in order to explore the city and witness its festivals.
 Trains from all parts of the country arrive here hence you can consider rail journey if looking for a comfortable and budget-friendly travel option.
 Following are some popular trains on which you may reserve seats to reach Varanasi.

-By Air.
 Lal Bahadur Shastri International Airport is the nearest airport to reach Varanasi.
 The airport receives direct and connecting flights from all over the country.
 You can choose to travel via the following airlines if looking for direct flights to Varanasi from the metro and prominent nearby cities.